shridpant/mindhunters/README.md

 <!-- CONTACT -->
 ## Contact

 The entire `Mindhunters` application was built by [Gaurav Agrawal](https://www.linkedin.com/in/gaurav-agrawal-070599192/), [Shrid Pant](https://www.linkedin.com/in/shridpant/) and [Tarun Dhankhar](https://www.linkedin.com/in/tarundhankhar/).
-Please feel free to contact any of us to discuss the project!
+Please feel free to contact us with regards to the project!

 ## Future Works

-We plan to extend the `Mindhunters` algorithm to include images, audios and videos.
-In text-based analysis, `Mindhunter` can be extended to the identification of misinformation ("fake news").
+We plan to extend the `Mindhunters` algorithm to identify misinformation (_fake news_).
+Further, we plan to include support for images, audios and videos.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledements